Joshua-Beatty/ncdu-server/README.md

   web:
     image: joshuatb6/ncdu-server:latest
     volumes:
-      - /storage:/drive # Mount the drive to explore at /drive
+      - /storage:/drive # Mount the folder or drive to explore at /drive

 ```